GrainCom 2025 Conference Agenda

 Weather

-The weather scenario.
 The technology available can very accurately predict the weather across all regions but what is important is to fine turn the “hot spots” that will need to be watched for 2025 on how the industry limit weather risk.

 Moderator: